CodeboxIDE/codebox-docs/ide/dev.md

 $ npm start
 ```

-It will read the environment variables from the .env and start the build + run process.
+It will read the environment variables from the **.env** and start the build & run process.